nidhinmahesh/robotsavam17-payment-system/README.md

 User can change the login password by the option provided in the website and generate OTP for the number to change password.

+You can recharge your account only through recharge desk in the registration arena.